landont168/stockle/README.md

 ### todo:

 - improve responsiveness of app (header + gameboard) - use mui grid for game board instead?
+- use tailwind css instead of raw css?
 - dockerize app and deploy with aws? (run python script in venv, build frontend, etc)